DaCoVI/fastapi_complete_course/README.md

 ### Project 3.5

 - Database and Data Migration with Alembic
+- Implemented in Project 3

 ### Project 4

-- Unit and Intergration testing
+- API testing with pytest

-### Project 5

-- Git/GitHub Setup
-- Deployment
+- Implemented in Project 3